 If it is not feasible to provide separate exhaust ducts for each dryer, ducts from individual dryers may be channeled into a "common main duct".
-The individual ducts should enter the bottom or side of the main duct at an angle not more than 45° in the direction of air flow and should be spaced at least 48-3/8 inches apart.
-The main duct should be tapered, with the diameter increasing before each individual 14-inch (minimum for gas dryers or 72 Kw electric dryers) or 16-inch (minimum for steam dryers or 80 Kw electric dryers) duct is added.
+The individual ducts should enter the bottom or side of the main duct at an angle not more than $45^{\circ}$ in the direction of air flow and should be spaced at least 55-1/2 inches apart.
+The main duct should be tapered, with the diameter increasing before each individual 18-inch duct is added.

-IMPORTANT: The AD-120ES is not provided with a back draft damper.
+IMPORTANT: The AD-170SE is not provided with a back draft damper.
 When exhausted into a multiple (common) exhaust line, a back draft damper must be installed at each dryer duct.

-IMPORTANT: No more than four (4) dryers should be connected to one main common duct.
+IMPORTANT: No more than three (3) dryers should be connected to one main common duct.

 The main duct may be any shape or cross sectional area, so long as the minimum cross section area is provided.
 The illustrations on page 19 and page 20 show the minimum cross section area for multiple dryer round or square venting.
 These figures must be increased 10 square inches when rectangular main ducting is used, and the ratio of duct width to depth should not be greater than 3-1/2 to 1.
 These figures must be increased in proportion if the main duct run to the last dryer to where it exhausts to the outdoors is unusually long (over twenty [20] feet) or has numerous elbows (more than two [2]) in it.
 In calculating duct work size, the cross section area of a square or rectangular duct must be increased twenty (20) percent for each additional twenty (20) feet.
 The diameter of a round exhaust must be increased ten (10) percent for each additional twenty (20) feet.
-Each 90° elbow is equivalent to an additional fifteen (15) feet.
+Each 90° elbow is equivalent to an additional forty (40) feet, and each 45° elbow is equivalent to an additional twenty (20) feet.